 Retreat is offered on a dana (donation) basis.

-Devon and Craig have studied with some of the great meditation teachers of our time.
-When they are not in months-long retreat, they teach mindfulness widely in the United States and Europe.
+Craig Hase has studied with some of the great meditation teachers of our time.
+When he’s not in months-long retreat, he teaches mindfulness widely in the United States and Europe.

 “Working with Craig radically changed my perspective on myself, my life, and what well-being really means.
 I am forever grateful for Craig's wisdom and engaged presence and continue to look to him for inspiration and guidance along the way.”